Msornerrrr/fake_news_classifier/README.md

 ### Train mode

-The LSTM method contain a bunch of arguments to specify certain hyperparameters during training (Check lstm.py parser for more detail on running the code)
+The LSTM method contains a bunch of arguments to specify certain hyperparameters during training (Check lstm.py parser for more detail on running the code)

 - learning rate
 - number of episodes
 - batch size
 - hidden layer dimension for LSTM
 - dropout probability
-- whether or not use pretrained word vector
+- whether or not to use the pre-trained word vector
 ```
 python lstm.py train --arg [val]
 ```